KillaBoi/Glitched_Steam_Spring_Event_Badge/README.md

 # Glitched Steam Spring Sale 2019 Badge

+There are 2 methods for doing the glitch:
+- Self hosting/using script
+OR
+- Going to [2Eggs.me](https://2eggs.me) and using the client sided webpage to do your glitching.
+This will be easier and you can self host this too if you're not sure about it's contents.

-Requirements for self hosting:
+Requirements for *self hosting*:
-- You need to have at least 1000 Steam Points.
+- You need to have at least **1000 Steam Points**.
 - NO INSTALLATION REQUIREMENTS, JUST UPLOAD TO YOUR OWN HOSTING PROVIDER OR EVEN RUN LOCALLY BECAUSE THAT WORKS!

-Requirements for Python Script:
+Requirements for *Python Script*:
-- PYTHON (MAKE SURE TO INSTALL IT TO PATH!
+- **PYTHON** (MAKE SURE TO INSTALL IT TO PATH!
 ITS A TICKBOX AT THE BEGINNING OF THE INSTALLATION!)
-- You need to have at least 1000 Steam Points.
+- You need to have at least **1000 Steam Points**.
 - run `pip install requests` in cmd
 - run `pip install json` in cmd